colabottles/toddl/posts/an-event-apart-boston-2018.md

 If you are a speaker and happen to see this, and if there is anything I missed upon, key points perhaps, then please reach out and I can certainly add those.
 It’s now hour 41 of no sleep and by the sounds of the bulldozer and chainsaw going off in the room next door to me(the snoring person that is going right through the wall into my room) I don’t know if I am going to be getting any sleep tonight.

-Until tomorr… oh damn, it’s 5 minutes until &quot;tomorrow&quot;.
+Until tomorr&hellip; oh damn, it’s 5 minutes until &ldquo;tomorrow&rdquo;.
 Ciao!

 ### Day Two